bblonder/leaf_venation_cnn_adaptive_threshold/README.md

 `train_models.py` iterates over the number of folds and experiments specified in the `constants.py` file and calls the `train` function defined in `utils.py`.

 Likewise, `predict_models.py` iterates over each file to be predicted on and calls the `predict_with_vd_thresholding` function, defined in `utils.py`, at all vein density and sliding window size combinations the user requests.

+Running Jobs on Savio
+1. Collect all images and rois in a folder on Google Drive.
+2. Rclone the folder on to Savio in the raid directory.
+3. Change the path to point to this new images folder in make_jobs_scripts.py line 5.
+4. Adjust the number of jobs according to the number of images following roughly a 2 image : 1 job ratio for larger images and 4:1 for smaller images.
+This is done in make_jobs_scripts.py line 3.*
+5. Run the following command: python3 make_job_scripts.py
+6. Go to the jobs folder and launch each job script by running the following command for each script:
+7. Run __ to ensure each job is in the queue.

+*Remember the following tradeoff: Increasing the number of jobs means more jobs have to be scheduled which increases time to process all images.
+However, having too few jobs means having more images per job which also increases time to process all images.